Recession Stocks: What are These and What are Not?

 - It has paid monthly dividends and had a 4% increase in its dividends at a CAGR of 4% since it went public last 2013.

-- Currently, its dividend yield stands healthy at 5.2%.
+- Currently, its dividend yield stands healthy at 5.2% which you can follow with the best portfolio tracker.

 - With the movement towards renewable resources worldwide amidst the alarmingly still-increasing pollution, an early mover among its co-sectors could greatly benefit from this shift.